-- 3.3 The National Planning Policy Framework (NPPF) recognises that early engagement between stakeholders and the community, before a planning application is made (i.e. the pre-application stage) has 'significant potential to improve the efficiency and effectiveness of the planning application system for all parties'. - 3.4 Paragraph 40 of the NPPF (2021) states that local planning authorities should, where they think it would be beneficial, 'encourage any applicants who are not already required to do so by law to engage with the local community before submitting their applications.' - 3.5 Broadland District Council has adopted a Community Involvement Protocol for Significant Development Proposals (2010), which sets out a series of commitments for developers, as well as the local planning authority and other service providers, in relation to pre-application involvement on significant planning proposals. - 3.6 These commitments aim to ensure that communities in the district, and other stakeholders with interests in the area, are provided with genuine opportunities to shape development proposals that may affect their community before any planning applications are submitted. - 3.7 The Protocol is aimed at those proposals in the district that could be termed significant to the local community.
+- 3.3 The National Planning Policy Framework (NPPF) (December 2024) in paragraph 40, recognises that early engagement between stakeholders and the community before a planning application is made (i.e. the pre- application stage) has 'significant potential to improve the efficiency and effectiveness of the planning application system for all parties'. - 3.4 Paragraph 41 of the NPPF (December 2024) states that local planning authorities should, where they think it would be beneficial, 'encourage any applicants who are not already required to do so by law to engage with the local community and, where relevant, with statutory and non-statutory consultees, before submitting their applications.' - 3.5 Broadland District Council has adopted a Community Involvement Protocol for Significant Development Proposals (2010), which sets out a series of commitments for developers, as well as the local planning authority and other service providers, in relation to pre-application involvement on significant planning proposals. - 3.6 These commitments aim to ensure that communities in the district, and other stakeholders with interests in the area, are provided with genuine opportunities to shape development proposals that may affect their community before any planning applications are submitted. - 3.7 The Protocol is aimed at those proposals in the district that could be termed significant to the local community.
 This reflects the fact that what feels like a major proposal to a smaller village, may not feel so significant to a larger community.